 Everyone knows design determines the scope, so keep your design small.
 Anticipate for expansion sure, but keep your design small to reduce scope.
 You can always add more or work on polish when you finish your original scope.
 But it’s always sad to cut projects that get too big.
 Less scope is better time management etc… And well.
 The project started off that way… But I made a lot of very very bad assumptions.

 Yeah, I just was dumb and assumed this would be like all other game jams, that a theme would be announced and we would work out some design after the theme.
 Boy was I wrong and that set off the whole project on the wrong foot.
-Great leader there not reading the directions.
+The great leader there not reading the directions.
 For this game jam, they wanted you to plan in advance and work out your design BEFORE the jam.
 So yes, despite a teammate asking me what my plans were and assuming they just misread I was completely wrong in this regard.
+Sometimes doing something so often can make you blind because assume you are right. 😅

 So I scrambled to ask some folks about some design ideas and we wrote up a short idea, I expanded it slightly.
 It didn’t make much sense but was sort of funny.
 I was trying very hard to include a lot of people in this game jam, for better or worse.
-It would made it a little harder on me adding so many random folks without much game dev experience.
+It would make it harder for me to add so many random folks without much game dev experience.
 But I always want to give people the opportunity to prove themselves and help them build confidence in themselves even if it may cause me some headaches.
-So there was this silly design, not well fleshed out.
+So there was this silly design, not well fleshed out but something I could work with.

 Learning Tools & Scope

 Also, that code bug did cause a last-minute headache and we were scrambling to work around it and I lost time from that as I quickly taught my teammate how to visually script that section instead.
-So I’m glad I cut early because I needed that buffer to address unexpected issues.
+So I’m glad I cut early enough to leave room for this because I needed that buffer to address unexpected issues.
+I should have cut even earlier for a better product though.

 Now lucky for me I also set up the website page earlier because I had no time towards the end.
+I knew time would be an issue.
 I was biting my nails metaphorically because it took like 15 mins to upload the thing and then I realized there was a bug and it was very much down to the line.
 I literally got everything set up 2 mins before submission time was over!